emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 included in the Crypto-Binding TLV from the client.
 If EMSK Compound MAC was included, S-IMCK\[j] is taken from S-IMCK_EMSK\[j].
 Otherwise, S-IMCK\[j] is taken from S-IMCK_MSK\[j].

+### Generating and Verifying Crypto-Binding Compound-MACs

+On the sender of the Crypto-Binding TLV side:

+> If the EMSK is not available, then the sender computes the Compound
+> MAC using the MSK of the inner method.
+>
+> If the EMSK is available and the sender's policy accepts MSK-based
+> MAC, then the sender computes two Compound MAC values.
+The first
+> is computed with the EMSK.
+The second one is computed using the
+> MSK.
+Both MACs are then sent to the other side.
+>
+> If the EMSK is available but the sender's policy does not allow
+> downgrading to MSK-generated MAC, then the sender SHOULD only send
+> EMSK-based MAC.

+On the receiver of the Crypto-Binding TLV side:

+> If the EMSK is not available and an MSK-based Compound MAC was
+> sent, then the receiver validates the Compound MAC and sends back
+> an MSK-based Compound MAC response.
+>
+> If the EMSK is not available and no MSK-based Compound MAC was
+> sent, then the receiver handles like an invalid Crypto-Binding TLV
+> with a fatal error.
+>
+> If the EMSK is available and an EMSK-based Compound MAC was sent,
+> then the receiver validates it and creates a response Compound MAC
+> using the EMSK.
+>
+> If the EMSK is available but no EMSK-based Compound MAC was sent
+> and its policy accepts MSK-based MAC, then the receiver validates
+> it using the MSK and, if successful, generates and returns an MSK-based
+> Compound MAC.
+>
+> If the EMSK is available but no EMSK Compound MAC was sent and its
+> policy does not accept MSK-based MAC, then the receiver handles
+> like an invalid Crypto-Binding TLV with a fatal error.

+If an inner method results in failure, then it is not included in this calculation.

 ### Unintended Side Effects {#oops}